siorpaes/DisplayAdapter/README.md

 CLK(11)  - 3V3(8)  - GND(4)
 ```

 SPI parameters: 200kHz clock, MSB First, CPOL=1, CPHA=1.
 Check salae-dumps directory for actual snooped SPI data.
-Data is transmitted as plain ASCII code characters starting from the third byte onwards so it is fairly easy to decode.
+Data is transmitted as plain ASCII codes and is composed of 15 characters with possible padding spaces (0x20) with heading 0xFA, 0x00 bytes and 0xF9, 0xFF trailing bytes.

-See docs folder for all components' specifications
+See docs folder for all components' specifications.

 Pinout